⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 Minutes matter.

-An extended detention without cause may become a de facto arrest.
+An extended detention without probable cause may become a de facto arrest.

 Length alone does not decide legality.